 React Native is an entirely different development framework.
 It is technically an open-source model that Facebook launched to improve its mobile applications or any other applications.

-- You get excellent architecture: It comes with a flexible architecture that would make coding easy for any developer.
+- Excellent architecture: It comes with a flexible architecture that makes coding easy for any developer.

-- React Native has a flexible CocoaPods support feature, which means you can associate it with your iOS coding project.
+- Flexible CocoaPods support: This means you can associate it with your iOS coding project.

-- React Native saves you time and money: With this solution, you can reduce your code density to allow it to support cross-platform developments.
-This way, you will save time as your codes will not need to be re-written for every mobile application.
-Plus, you can reuse your codes across a broad spectrum of mobile platforms, including iOS and Android.
-It leads to a reduction in in-app maintenance costs as well.
+- React Native saves you time and money: React Native reduces code density and supports cross-platform development.
+This way, you will save time as your codes will not need to be re-written for every mobile application, and this reduces maintenance costs.

-Still, both are used in web development and mobile apps, as they are both flexible and have the advantage of offering reusable components, which improves functionality simultaneously.
+Still, both are used in web development and mobile apps, as they are both flexible and have the advantage of offering reusable components, which improves functionality.

 Mobile apps versus computations

 React Native works better for mobile apps and standard calculations and computations.
 ReactJS, on the other hand, works better with more complex computations and can be used with more applications.